-The Bedlington Terrier originated in the mining town of Bedlington, Northumberland in Northeast England.
-Originally known as the Rothbury or Rodbery Terrier, this breed was favored by miners for poaching and hunting vermin.
-Over time, its appealing appearance and agile nature led it to become a favorite in dog shows and as a companion pet.
+The Bedlington Terrier originated in the mining town of Bedlington in Northumberland, northeast England.
+Originally known as the Rothbury Terrier, it was bred by miners to hunt vermin and assist in poaching.
+Over time, its speed, agility, and striking appearance brought it recognition in dog shows and popularity as a refined companion dog.

 Energy Level